davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 ## Dinit as init: using Dinit as your Linux system's init

 Modern linux is a relatively complex system, these days.
 You can use Dinit, in conjunction with other software, to boot your system and replace your current init system (which on most main distributions is now Systemd, Sys V init, or OpenRC).

+To have Dinit as your system init, replace your system's `/sbin/init` with a link to the `dinit` executable.

+*Note*: if your system boots via an "initrd" (initial ramdisk image), you might need to either adjust the ramdisk image to include `dinit` or switch to mounting the root filesystem directly; consult kernel, bootloader and distribution documentation for details.

 Be warned that it is not a trivial task to take a system based on a typical Linux distribution and make it instead boot with Dinit.
 You need to set up